pyscajor/WreckAndRescueAtGunwalloe/3D-model-descriptions.md

 Guns recovered by diving on the wreck include a swivel deck cannon, pictured in a photo on the [‘Wreck and Rescue’ page for the *Schiedam*](/protected-wrecks-at-gunwalloe.md#2-schiedam-pw-1000049-dutch-flute-wrecked-1684-jangye-ryn-gunwalloe), from Historic England archives.

-The site of the *Schiedam* itself, like Bob’s gun, is largely covered in a hard ‘concretion’ of corrosion, slit, and stones; on top of that are ever-fluctuating layers of loose sand and gravel.
+The site of the *Schiedam* itself, like Bob’s gun, is largely covered in a hard ‘concretion’ of corrosion, silt, and stones; on top of that are ever-fluctuating layers of loose sand and gravel.

 #### Grenades attributed to Schiedam; found at Jangye-ryn (3 models)